 Celebs are smitten.
 InStyle reports that “Rihanna has previously requested a tube or two with her manicurist prior to getting lacquered up.”
 Julia Roberts is particularly fond of using it as a hand cream, too.
 “I put it on my hands after I wash the dishes and wind up putting it on my elbows and feet.
 Before you know it, I’ve squeezed this poor little green tube into a twist.”

 Rosie Huntington-Whitely is also a fan, as Hello Magazine reports.
-The supermodel shared it a well-used tube of the stuff on her Instagram feed earlier this year, and Victoria Beckham told Into the Gloss that she uses the cream all over her body.
+The supermodel shared a well-used tube of the stuff on her Instagram feed, and Victoria Beckham told Into the Gloss that she uses the cream all over her body.
 “What I love about it is that it’s not particularly expensive and you can find it anywhere.
 The formula is so thick and buttery,” she told them. ”When I have a tan, I’ll mix it with coconut oil—the same you use to cook with—and cover my entire body with it.”
 Okay, we’re stocking up for sure.

 Shop more multi-purpose balms team Byrdie loves.